• Skip to primary navigation

 If there is one thing that Chicago is famous for, it’s their incredible deep dish pizza.
 A thick deep crust, with the toppings upside down - you can see why they call it a pie.
 Use our easy recipe and grab yourself a homemade slice of Healthier Chicago Deep Dish Pizza.

-A whole deep dish pizza topped with herbs, sat on some parchment paper
+A whole deep dish pizza topped with herbs, sat on some parchment paper.

 You will find a lot of debate about where the best pizza in the world is.
 Is it Rome or Naples?
 Maybe the dollar slices in NYC get your vote!
 Popolinos in Manchester was a favourite student haunt for us at 4am.
 (Seriously - check it out if you're ever in Manchester!)

 Or maybe the famous deep dish crust from Chicago is calling your name?
 Whilst Rome will always come out top for me, Chicago deep dish is a close second.
+This is our homemade, lighter version.
+A healthy deep dish pizza that is easy to adapt.

 Jump to: